jennalandy/bayesNMF/README.md

 0.9986952 0.9984327 0.9981941 0.9971524
 ```

 These inference results can be visualized with a dot plot as seen in Figure 3 of our paper with the `plot_results` function.
 One or more `bayesNMF` results objects are passed to `res_list`--each of these results objects will become a column in the produced figure.
+The function also returns a data frame containing all relevant metrics.

 ```{r, fig.width = 10, fig.height = 20}
 inference_plot <- plot_results(